lauraocanaa/quantum-algorithms-foundations/README.md

 ## Environment & reproducibility

-- Python 3.13, Qiskit 2.4.1, Qiskit-Aer, Jupyter (see `requirements.txt` for pinned versions)
+Tested on
+- Python 3.13
+- Qiskit 2.4.1
+- Qiskit Aer

-- **Known issue:** Qiskit-Aer has a reported import hang on Windows + Python 3.13 on first run; it resolves on its own. `StatevectorSampler` works as a fallback backend.
+**Known issue:** Qiskit-Aer has a reported import hang on Windows + Python 3.13 on first run; it resolves on its own. `StatevectorSampler` works as a fallback backend.

 To reproduce:
 ```bash